commonknowledge/articles/README.md

 46. A poll on a resolution may be demanded:

-    a.
-In advance of the general meeting where the matter is to be put to the vote; or
+    a) In advance of the general meeting where the matter is to be put to the vote; or

-    b.
-At a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared.
+    b) At a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared.

 47. A poll may be demanded by:

-    a.
-The chairperson of the meeting;
+    a) The chairperson of the meeting;

-    b.
-The Directors;
+    b) The Directors;

-    c.
-Two or more Persons having the right to vote on a resolution.
+    c) Two or more Persons having the right to vote on a resolution.

 48. A demand for a poll may be withdrawn if the poll has not yet been taken and the chairperson consents to the withdrawal.